-In higher-order term rewriting, to check whether a rule is applicable at some position in an expression, it suffices to try to match the left-hand side of the rule with the sub-expression at that position, i.e. to find a substitution to instantiate the left-hand side such that it becomes equal to that sub-expression.
+In higher-order term rewriting, to check whether a rule is applicable at some position in an expression, it suffices to try to match the left-hand side of the rule with the subexpression at that position, that is, to find a substitution to instantiate the left-hand side such that it becomes equal to that subexpression, cf., §4.
 We show that the shape of the left-hand side of the above rule causes that matching suffers from several deficiencies, offering a term rewriting explanation for the lack of good properties of the corresponding description elimination process.

 Vacuous containment When matching the left-hand side $G(\tau x, F(x))$ with an expression, the substitutions allowed for G are a priori not restricted in any way.
-As a consequence, and this is a first deficiency, the idea that for matching to succeed the expression should contain $\tau x.F(x)$ is not captured.
-To see this, reconsider Example (1) of Section 3, i.e. the formula P, where P is a 0-ary predicate symbol.
+As a consequence, and this is a first deficiency, the idea that for matching to succeed the expression should contain τx .
+F(x) is not captured.
+To see this, reconsider Example (1) of §3, that is, the formula P, where P is a 0-ary predicate symbol.
 Although it may not look like so, the left-hand side of the rule does match with this formula.
-To wit, substituting $\lambda y.P$ for G suffices, independently of what is being substituted for F.
+To wit, substituting λy .
+P for G suffices, independently of what is being substituted for F.

-Remark 5.4.
+REMARK 5.4.
 Consider a β -expansion making the left-hand side of the higher-order rewrite rule appear literally in matching P:

-$$P \leftarrow{\beta} (\lambda y.P) \mathbf{1} x.\bot \leftarrow{\beta} (\lambda y.P) \mathbf{1} x.(\lambda x.\bot) x \leftarrow{\beta}^{2} (\lambda F G.G(\mathbf{1} x.F(x))) (\lambda x.\bot) \lambda y.P$$
+$$P \leftarrow{\beta} (\lambda y.
+P) \mathbf{i} x. \bot \leftarrow{\beta} (\lambda y.
+P) \mathbf{i} x. (\lambda x. \bot) x \leftarrow{\beta}^{2} (\underline{\lambda F G. G(\mathbf{i} x.
+F(x))}) (\lambda x. \bot) \lambda y.
+P$$